aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 - Click **Activate** in the upper right and then click **Activate** again on the dialog that opens.
 - Activation initializes the detector and will be ready after the model has completed its learning cycle.
 This can take up to 2 hours.

-**Note** that if you run the Glue Crawler in step 2 prior to anomalies being generated, the anomaly tables will not exist when QuickSight tries to access them and generate a SQL error.
+**Note** that if you run the Glue Crawler in step 2 prior to anomalies being generated, the anomaly tables will not exist when QuickSight tries to access them and will generate a SQL error.
 This could take a couple hours.
 If you go ahead and create everything, you go back and rerun the crawler afterward, prior to creating a new analysis in QuickSight.

 ## Step 2: Preparing the data for Amazon QuickSight